Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Acknowledgements

-\acks{This research was partially funded by MCIN/AEI/10.13039/501100011033 with FEDER funds for the project PID2019-106758GB-C32, and also by Junta de Andaluc\'{i}a grant P20-00091.
-Finally we would like to thank the ``Mar\'{i}a Zambrano'' grant (RR\_C\_2021\_01) from the Spanish Ministry of Universities and funded with NextGenerationEU funds.}
+The authors are grateful to Heidi Kern from the Triangolo association for her support with the palliative care problem discussed in Section~\ref{sec:triangolo}.
+This research was partially funded by MCIN/AEI/10.13039/501100011033 with FEDER funds for the project PID2019-106758GB-C32, and also by Junta de Andaluc\'{i}a grant P20-00091.
+Finally we would like to thank the ``Mar\'{i}a Zambrano'' grant (RR\_C\_2021\_01) from the Spanish Ministry of Universities and funded with Next Generation EU funds.